cedricfrancoys/yesbabylon/customer/Preview access/index.md

 #98.76.54.32 www.inactive-example.com
 ```

-What you need to do, in order to access your preview instance, is to append your new mappings underneath the default ones.
-You can navigate the file using the arrow keys.
+**What you need to do, in order to access your preview instance**, is to append your new mappings underneath the default ones:

 ```
 123.45.67.89 domain.com
 ```

-- Replace `123.45.67.89` with the server IP provided to you.
+Where you have to replace:

-- Replace domain.com with your actual domain name.
+- `123.45.67.89` with the server IP provided to you;
-- Additional domains, subdomains or addon domains (such as www.domain.com) can be added at the end of the line, separated by spaces.
+- `domain.com` with your actual domain name.